Babylon: Iraqi government

 Hussein installed a portrait of himself and Nebuchadnezzar at the entrance to the ruins and inscribed his name on many of the bricks, in imitation of Nebuchadnezzar.
-One frequent inscription reads: "This was built by Saddam Hussein, son of Nebuchadnezzar, to glorify Iraq".
-These bricks became sought after as collectors' items after Hussein's downfall.
+One frequent inscription reads "This was built by Saddam Hussein, son of Nebuchadnezzar, to glorify Iraq."
+These bricks became sought after as collector's items after Hussein's downfall.
 Similar projects were conducted at Nineveh, Nimrud, Assur and Hatra, to demonstrate the magnificence of Arab achievement.

-In the 1980s, Saddam Hussein completely removed the village of Qwaresh, displacing its residents.
-He later constructed a modern palace in that area called Saddam Hill over some of the old ruins, in the pyramidal style of a ziggurat.
+In the 1980s, Hussein completely removed the village of Qwaresh, displacing its residents.
+He later constructed a modern palace in that area called Saddam Hill, over some of the old ruins, in the pyramidal style of a ziggurat.
 In 2003, he intended to have a cable car line constructed over Babylon, but plans were halted by the 2003 invasion of Iraq.

 Under US and Polish occupation

 Following the 2003 invasion of Iraq, the area around Babylon came under the control of US troops, before being handed over to Polish forces in September 2003.
 US forces under the command of General James T. Conway of the I Marine Expeditionary Force were criticized for building the military base "Camp Alpha", with a helipad and other facilities on ancient Babylonian ruins during the Iraq War.
-US forces have occupied the site for some time and have caused irreparable damage to the archaeological record.
-In a report of the British Museum's Near East department, Dr. John Curtis described how parts of the archaeological site were levelled to create a landing area for helicopters, and parking lots for heavy vehicles.
+US forces occupied the site for some time and caused irreparable damage to the archaeological record.
+In a report of the British Museum's Near East department, John Curtis described how parts of the archaeological site were levelled to create a landing area for helicopters, and parking lots for heavy vehicles.
 Curtis wrote of the occupation forces:

 A US military spokesman claimed that engineering operations were discussed with the "head of the Babylon museum".
 The head of the Iraqi State Board for Heritage and Antiquities, Donny George, said that the "mess will take decades to sort out" and criticised Polish troops for causing "terrible damage" to the site.
-Poland resolved in 2004 to place the city under Iraq control, and commissioned a report titled Report Concerning the Condition of the Preservation of the Babylon Archaeological Site, which it presented at a meeting on 11–13 December 2004.
+Poland resolved in 2004 to place the city under Iraq control, and commissioned a report titled Report Concerning the Condition of the Preservation of the Babylon Archaeological Site, which it presented at a meeting in December 2004.
 In 2005, the site was handed over to the Iraqi Ministry of Culture.

 In April 2006, Colonel John Coleman, former Chief of Staff for the I Marine Expeditionary Force, offered to issue an apology for the damage done by military personnel under his command.
-However, he also claimed that the US presence had deterred far greater damage by other looters.
-An article published in April 2006 stated that UN officials and Iraqi leaders have plans to restore Babylon, making it into a cultural center.
+He also claimed that the US presence had deterred far greater damage by other looters.
+An April 2006 article stated that UN officials and Iraqi leaders have plans to restore Babylon, making it into a cultural center.

 Two museums and a library, containing replicas of artifacts and local maps and reports, were raided and destroyed.